Film: Demons in Paradise

 Jude Ratnam is a Sri Lankan film director.
 He obtained a degree in sociology and psychology from the University of Kamaraj in southern India, before studying cinema at the School of Media Art and Managment in Sri Lanka.
 Jude worked for NGOs before becoming a filmmaker.
 His film ‘Demons in Paradise’ was made over the span of ten years along with a French team and some Tamil and Sinhalese partners.
 'Demons in Paradise' is one of Jude's most acclaimed films and it was nominated for two awards at the Cannes Film Festival.

-Once you sign-up and your request is accepted, you will receive an email from our team on the evening of Friday, 6 October 2023 with the screening link and password.
+Once you sign-up and your request is accepted, you will receive an email from our team on the evening of Friday, 2 February 2024 with the screening link and password.
 We request that you keep the link and password to yourself to safeguard the film against piracy.
 The link will be active for three days.

-The screening of the documentary will be followed by a Q&A session with the filmmaker on Monday, 9 October (see times above).
+The screening of the documentary will be followed by a Q&A session with the filmmaker on Monday, 5 February (see times above).
 You will also receive a Zoom link for the Q&A via email.